AzerSD/AzerSD/README.md

    * ♕   Chess -->

    - ✨ Been creating bugs since 2019.
-   - 🔭 I’m currently working on a Startup.
    - 👯 I’m looking to collaborate on challenging projects.
-   - 🤔 I’m searching for any oportunity that helps me grow into a better DevOps Engineer.
+   - 🤔 I’m searching for any oportunity that helps me grow into a better person.

 ... always learning something new 🤓